vmunozvaleria/vmunozvaleria/README.md

 - Implementing IaC focusing on building resilient and scalable cloud architectures.
 - Enhancing Kubernetes cluster management and orchestration.
-- Taking some steps in learning the basics of ML.
+- Taking my first steps in learning the basics of ML.

 ### 💬 Let's Connect